A Deep Learning-Based Method for Power System Resilience Evaluation

-To comprehensively measure the resilience of a power system, a benchmark weather dataset is created that contains a set of hazardous weather events.
-The systems under study are tested using this benchmark dataset, and system resilience is calculated using (\ref{eq:unweighted_resilience}), where $Ru_k$ represents the unweighted resilience of power system $k$, and $N_a$ is the number of hazardous weather events in the benchmark dataset.
-The range of unweighted resilience is between 0 and 1.
-The higher the $Ru_k$, the more resilient power system $k$ is.
+To enable consistent and comparable resilience assessment across regions, a benchmark weather dataset is constructed containing a representative set of hazardous weather events.
+Each system under study is evaluated against this common benchmark, and its resilience is computed using (\ref{eq:unweighted_resilience}), where $Ru_k$ denotes the unweighted resilience of power system $k$, and $N_a$ is the number of hazardous events included in the benchmark dataset.
+The value of $Ru_k$ ranges from 0 to 1, with higher values indicating a more resilient system.

-The unweighted resilience only considers the physical system's power outage, while different demographic groups may perceive power outages at varying levels.
-For example, a person with a disability might be more impacted compared to those without.
-To address this, a weighted resilience metric for the power system is proposed, where the unweighted resilience is adjusted with an exponential term based on social vulnerability factors in three dimensions, as proposed in \cite{R16}.
-This adjustment is detailed in (\ref{eq:weighted_resilience}), where $Rw_k$ represents the weighted resilience of power system $k$, $N_w$ is the number of socio-economic and demographic factors ($N_w=15$ in this work), and $W_{j,k}$ is factor $j$ for power system $k$, $\lambda$ is a weighting coefficient that controls the impact of the factors on the weighted resilience ($\lambda=\frac{1}{3}$ in this work).
-This work utilizes 15 socio-economic and demographic factors, as shown in Table~\ref{table:weight_factors}.
-The factors are normalized accordingly; for example, if the factors relate to the number of households, they are normalized by the total number of households in the target region; if they pertain to the number of individuals, they are normalized by the population size in the region.
+While the unweighted resilience metric captures only the physical performance of the power system, different population groups may experience the consequences of power outages unequally.
+For example, individuals with disabilities or limited mobility are often more affected by service interruptions than others.
+To account for such disparities when desired, a weighted resilience metric is introduced, in which the unweighted resilience is adjusted by an exponential term incorporating social vulnerability factors across three dimensions—evacuation, preparedness, and health—as proposed in \cite{R16}.
+The formulation is shown in (\ref{eq:weighted_resilience}), where $Rw_k$ denotes the weighted resilience of power system $k$, $N_w$ is the number of socio-economic and demographic factors ($N_w = 15$ in this study), $W_{j,k}$ is factor $j$ for system $k$, and $\lambda$ is a coefficient controlling the influence of these factors ($\lambda = 1/3$ in this work).
+The 15 factors are listed in Table~\ref{table:weight_factors}.
+The socio-economic and demographic data were obtained from the U.S. Census Bureau's American Community Survey (ACS), the Decennial Census, and the U.S. Department of Health and Human Services (HHS) emPOWER program.
+Each factor is normalized to ensure comparability; for example, household-related variables are divided by the total number of households in the region, while individual-related variables are normalized by population size.